"In the place of the polarity of prefigurative self-generating nation

 Stevie, ‘Spike’ Mc GARRITY-ALDERDICE

-Submitted in accordance with the requirements for Doctor of Philosophy
+Submitted in partial fulfilment of the requirements for Doctor of Philosophy

 Kingston University